 Senior cats have a few special needs when it comes to catification.
 In this case, create lots of cozy spots that are easy to reach.
 She might not be able to climb very high, so set up a sunny window perch with a soft bed, or consider adding a heated cat bed for your new senior.

 Depending on your senior cat’s mobility, add stairs or ramps to make it easier for her to climb up to the window perch or onto the sofa.
-Cover all surfaces with non-slip materials for better traction.
+Catify all surfaces by covering them with non-slip materials for better traction.
 Your senior cat will still need places to scratch and some toys to keep her active, too.
 Keep her comfortable and stimulated so she can enjoy her golden years.

 Cats can be wary of the carrier if the only time they see it is for a trip to the vet.
 Instead of hiding the carrier away, keep it out, removing the top or the door and adding a soft blanket inside.
 This will encourage kitty to use the carrier as a bed or cocoon on a regular basis, then when it’s time to go out, the carrier is a comfortable and familiar part of her environment.
 Some carriers are actually designed to convert to a pet bed, like the Sleepypod Mobile Pet Bed.